DiUS/resilience-android/README.md

   Then use File -> Import -> Existing Projects into Workspace and select the location of the *top level* build.gradle file.

-NOTE: Each of the above build commands should be invoked form the top level, i.e. the parent  build.gradle file.
+**NOTE**: Each of the above build commands should be invoked form the top level, i.e. the parent  build.gradle file.